 - 3.0 Performance Measures.
-In addition to presence detection, the detection system shall be capable of providing data to an advanced traffic signal controller that can perform at a minimum the following calculations in real time for each detection zone without the addition of another device:
+In addition to presence detection, the detection system shall be capable of providing data to an advanced traffic signal controller that can perform at a minimum the following calculations in real time for each detection zone.

-- Speed
+- 1. Speed

-- Volume
+- 2. Volume

-- Lane Occupancy
+- 3. Lane Occupancy

-- Vehicle Classification
+- 4. Vehicle Classification

-- Other available performance measures
+- 5. Other available performance measures